bevyengine/bevy-website/content/learn/book/control-flow/commands.md

 In the above example, we have two systems: `insert_observer_system` running in the `Startup` schedule and `update_system` running in the `Update` schedule.
 Since the `Startup` schedule only runs once, the `add_observer()` command is only ran when our applications is launched.
 However the `trigger()` command is run everytime the `Update` schedule finishes, meaning that a `trigger()` command is sent to the queue and ran every time `Update` completes.

+We mentioned above that by default `Commands` are applied at the *end* of a `Schedule`.
+While correct, what is really happening is that all of the `Commands` we queue are placed into a special `System` known as [`ApplyDeferred`].
+This system will run at the end of every `Schedule` that has a system which uses `Commands` as a `SystemParameter`.
+Since `ApplyDeferred` is ran after all of systems in a given schedule, all of the changes made by the `ApplyDeferred` system are able to be seen by the systems in other schedules.

-In addition, if a system with `Commands` is ordered before another system, that system will always see the effects of the `Commands` in the first system.
+In addition, if a system accessing `Commands` is ordered before another system also accessing `Commands` in the same `Schedule`, that system will always see the effects of the `Commands` in the first system.
 Bevy ensures this occurs by dynamically inserting synchronization points, during which all `Commands` are applied.
 Each system can hold their own copy of `Commands` in their local system state.
 When `Commands` are applied, these queues are evaluated as in the same order that the systems were run.
 Within each system, the `Commands` are applied in a first-in-first-out order.

 ```rust
 // Add our Systems in the same Schedule, but placed in a specific order.